 This guide is a complement of Quick Installation Guide.
-The Quick Installation Guide instructs you on quick Internet setup, and this guide provides details of each function and shows you the way to configure these functions appropriate to your needs.
+The Quick Installation Guide instructs you on quick internet setup, and this guide provides details of each function and shows you the way to configure these functions appropriate to your needs.

-When using this guide, please notice that features of the router may vary slightly depending on the model and software version you have, and on your location, language, and Internet service provider.
-All screenshots, images, parameters and descriptions documented in this guide are used for demonstration only.
+When using this guide, please notice that features available of the router may vary by model and software version.
+Router availability may also vary by region or ISP.
+All images, steps, and descriptions in this guide are only examples and may not reflect your actual experience.